 Nicola Date is a Cape Town based actress, designer and arts manager.
 Currently she holds the position of theatre manager of The Masque Theatre.
-A jack of all trades, Nicola is also a the writer of her one woman show The Worst Auditioner in the World which had a successful run at The Alexander Bar last year.
+A jack of all trades, Nicola is also the writer of her one-woman show The Worst Auditioner in the World which had a successful run at The Alexander Bar last year.

 Who or what inspired you to pursue a career in the arts?

 When I was a small child, at least this is the strongest memory I have, my granny always used to take me to watch Janice Honeyman’s pantomimes.
 I think that was the first trigger for me.
 I saw those people on stage just totally passionate about what they did and I said, “I want to do that one day.”
 But I didn’t really understand what it was all about and when I was about five or six years old I wrote in my diary that I wanted to be a ‘dezigner’ which was a designer.
 I think that’s where it all started and I became a designer.
 I suppose at the time I thought fashion design was designing but then I realised in adult life that you can combine your various passions and use theatre as an umbrella to express them.

 What was the jumping off point for you once you had graduated school and were going to university?
 What specifically did you want to focus on?